thephez/docs-platform/docs/explanations/dpns.md

 ### Conflict resolution

 Since some names may be popular, the registration process includes a voting mechanism to resolve conflicts when multiple identities request the same name.
-Identities requesting premium names must pay a fee (200 credits) to cover the masternode voting costs.
+Identities requesting premium names must pay a fee (0.2 DASH) to cover the masternode voting costs.

 :::{note}
 This process only applies to names that meet the following conditions: